 Communicating with us

-Most of our staff are currently working from home as advised by the government, which means that from Friday 21st March we are stopping any face-to-face communication at head office and any non-essential home visits until further notice.
+Most of our staff are currently working from home as advised by the government, which means that we are stopping any face-to-face communication at head office and any non-essential home visits until further notice.
 We will however maintain contact as normal via email, phone and website.

 As a result of this new way of working, there may be occasions where we will not be able to respond as quickly as we do at present, however, we will make every effort to get back to you as soon as possible.